nuriel77/iri-playbook/docs/installation.rst

 Running the Playbook
 ====================

-Two prerequisites here: you have already installed Ansible and cloned the playbook's repository.

 By default, the playbook will run locally on the server where you've cloned it to.
-You can run it:
+If you are installing on several nodes at once and have configured a new inventory file (e.g. ``inventory-mutli``) makes sure to refernce this file on the command below instead of the default ``inventory``.

+This will run the installer:

 .. code:: bash